 Students will do their Master thesis work valued at a minimum of 30 ECTS (45 ECTS for CU; a combination of a thesis for 25 ECTS and final thesis presentation for 5 ECTS for JMUW) during the 4th semester.
 Thesis work may be performed at the host university of the second year, Third-Country partner universities, associated members, industry or research institutions related to the Course specialisations.

-The thesis work at UPS can be performed in Toulouse with a large amount of support from industry and research institutions.
+The thesis work at UT3 can be performed in Toulouse with a large amount of support from industry and research institutions.
 For instance applied thesis work could be carried out at companies like Thales Alenia Space, or at CNES.
 Research-related thesis work could be carried out in the laboratories belonging to the Midi-Pyrénées Observatory.

 Thesis work at CU can be undertaken on campus, in association with UK space industry (Astrium, Vega), at the Rutherford Appleton Laboratory (RAL) of the UK Research Councils or in collaboration with the Open University.

 The thesis work at CTU, TKK and JMUW can be performed around the laboratories at the universities and/or in space-related research projects supervised by the universities.

 The thesis work at LTU, Kiruna can be performed within the Department of Computer Science, Electrical and Space Engineering in Luleå and Skellefteå, and the Division of Space Technology in Kiruna.
 Excellent facilities and thesis supervision are offered by the associated members: the Swedish Institute of Space Physics with departments in Kiruna, Umeå, Uppsala and Lund; the Swedish Space Corporation (SSC) at Esrange Space Center and Solna; and the EISCAT Scientific Association.